willcurtis/modbus-relay-control/README.md

-# Modbus Relay Controller CLI
+# Modbus Relay Control CLI

-Control an 8-relay Modbus TCP device easily using a command-line tool or an interactive menu.
+Control 8-channel Modbus TCP relay boards easily using a command-line tool or an interactive menu.

 Supports:
 - Turning individual relays ON/OFF
+- Momentary pulse control (ON then OFF)
 - Turning all relays ON/OFF
 - Reading relay states
 - Saving relay states as profiles